Extension of Island line to Western District: Construction cost

-According to the summary report of the new lines, the construction cost of the Extension of Island Line to Western District would be HK$15.4 billion (as at Dec 2008).
-MTR asked for government funding of less than half of the total cost.
-The remaining cost and the operational cost would be covered by MTR.
+The summary report of the new lines estimated the construction cost for extending the Island Line to the Western District to be HK$15.4 billion as of December 2008.
+MTR requested government funding for less than half of the total cost, with the remaining construction and operational expenses to be covered by MTR.

 Features

-Some features are firstly introduced into these new stations to enhance services and facilities.
-The "lift-only" entrances are placed at HKU and Sai Ying Pun due to the depth of these station.
-Several high-speed lifts with doors on both sides allow to transport a high volume of passengers in and out of the stations.
-When fire in stations, these lifts can also be used for evacuation.
-Fire shutters of each lift will be lowered and air within lift will be pressurised to prevent smoke and fire.
+These new stations incorporate features aimed at enhancing services and facilities for passengers.
+Lift-only entrances have been implemented at HKU and Sai Ying Pun stations, due to their significant depth.
+These entrances feature multiple high-speed lifts equipped with doors on both sides, enabling transportation of a large number of passengers entering and exiting the stations.

+In the event of a fire, these lifts can also serve as evacuation routes.
+To ensure safety, fire shutters are installed for each lift, which can be lowered, and the air within the lifts can be pressurized to prevent the infiltration of smoke and fire.

-The new multi-purpose ticket machines are installed at West Island Line concourse.
-Using touch screens, it combines the existing functions of ticket vending machine and add-value machine.
-It can also buy single journey ticket and City Saver by cash or Octopus card.
+New multi-purpose ticket machines are installed in the concourse.
+Using touch screens, they combine the existing functions of ticket vending machine and add-value machine.
+They can also be used to purchase single journey and City Saver tickets by cash or Octopus card.